mdaffin/rpizw-rover/README.md

 cable by running `picocom /dev/ttyAMA0`.
-From here you can set the wireless credentials by running `wpa_passphrase "<SSID>" "<PASSPHRASE>" > /etc/wpa_supplicant/wpa_supplicant-wlan0.conf`. `ip addr` will tell you its ipaddress so you can ssh into it allowing you to run completely wirelessly.
+From here you can set the wireless credentials by running `wpa_passphrase "<SSID>" "<PASSPHRASE>" > /etc/wpa_supplicant/wpa_supplicant-wlan0.conf`. `ip addr` will tell you its ip address so you can ssh into it allowing you to run completely wirelessly.

 Once in the pi run `sudo ./rover-test.sh` to see if it works.
-It should move forward for a second, then back, turn left, turn right and finally stoping before repeating the pattern.
+It should move forward for a second, then back, turn left, turn right and finally stopping before repeating the pattern.
 Hit `ctrl+c` to stop the script (and the robot).

 ## Cross compile